pinedaj1/PUBLICNAME/README.md

 ## Usage Instructions

-The database and website involves the use of python and postgres15, as well as several python packages: flask, psycopg2, matplotlib.
+The database and website involves the use of `python` and `postgres15`, as well as several python packages: `flask`, `psycopg2`, `matplotlib`.
 Make sure these are set up and the dependencies are installed.

-The database creation, population, and server deployment can all be done by running `make_database.sh` in a venv environment.
+The database creation, population, and server deployment can all be done by running `make_database.sh` in a `venv` environment.
 After running the script, the server will start and can be accessed by going to http://127.0.0.1:5000.

 ## Databases used